n8acl/n8acl.github.io/index.md

 Welcome to my blog!

 Here you will find my adventures in tech (programming, ham radio, home automation) with some other things thrown in along the way!
+You never know what you may find.

 SQL Developer by day and Husband and Father by night.
 Not only do I enjoy tech, but also I enjoy fishing, shooting, smoking/BBQ (meat not weed), traveling, camping, Geocaching, and a multitude of other things.